 At December 31, 2020, the EDC reported a liability of \$161,877 for its proportionate share of the General Employees Fund's net pension liability.
 The EDC's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the state's contribution meets the definition of a special funding situation.
 The State of Minnesota's proportionate share of the net pension liability associated with the EDC's totaled \$4,842.
 The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The EDC's proportion of the net pension liability was based on the EDC's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019, through June 30, 2020, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2020, the EDC's proportion share was .0027% at the end of the measurement period and .0026% for the beginning of the period.
+The EDC's proportion of the net pension liability was based on the EDC's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019, through June 30, 2020, the EDC's proportion share was .0027% at the end of the measurement period and .0026% for the beginning of the period.